sdruskat/pepperModules-ToolboxTextModules/README.md

 The names for these layers must be **unique**, i.e., the model must contain exactly one SLayer with that name.

+#### Timeline

+The Salt model must contain a timeline (`STimeline`), and the lexical tokens and morphological tokens must be interlinearized via this timeline.
+Lexical tokens must be aligned along the timeline *without* any gaps in indices.

 ### Properties

 Note that required values with a default value do not have to be specified in the